History of the Huns: Invasion of Gaul

 In spring of 451, Attila invaded Gaul.
 Relations with the Western Roman Empire appear to have deteriorated already by 449.
 One of the leaders of the Bagaudae, Eudoxius, had also fled to the Huns in 448.
 Aetius and Attila had also backed different candidates to be king of the Ripuarian Franks in 450.
 Attila claimed to the East Roman ambassadors in 450 that he intended to attack the Visigoths at Toulouse as an ally of the Western Emperor Valentinian III.
 According to one source, Honoria, the sister of Valentinian III, sent Attila a ring and asked for his aid in escaping imprisonment at the hands of her brother.
 Attila then demanded half of Western Roman territory as his dowry and invaded.
 Kim dismisses this story as of doubtful authenticity and a "ridiculous stor[y]".
 Heather is similarly skeptical that Attila would invade for this reason, noting that Attila invaded Gaul while Honoria was in Italy.
 Jordanes claims that Geiseric, king of the Vandals in North Africa, encouraged Attila to attack.
 Thompson suggests that Attila intended to remove Aetius and actually take up his honorary office as magister militum.
 Kim believes that it is unlikely that Attila actually intended to conquer Gaul, but rather to secure his control over Germanic tribes living on the Rhine.

 The Hunnic army set out from the Hungarian Plain and likely crossed the Rhine near Koblenz.
 The Hunnic army included, besides Huns, the Gepids, Rugii, Sciri, Thuringi, Ostrogoths.
-Thompson suggests that Attila's first objection was the Ripuarian Franks, whom he summarily conquered and drafted into his army.
+Thompson suggests that Attila's first objective was the Ripuarian Franks, whom he summarily conquered and drafted into his army.
 They then captured Metz and Trier, before heading to besiege Orléans, with another detachment unsuccessfully attacking Paris.
 The approach of Aetius' army, consisting of Romans and allies such as the Visigoths under their king Theodoric I, Burgundians, the Alans, and some Franks, forced the Huns to break the siege of Orléans.
 Somewhere near Troyes, the two armies met and fought in the Battle of the Catalaunian Fields.
 In the standard scholarly view of the battle, despite the death of Theodoric, Attila's army was defeated and forced to retreat from Gaul.
 Kim argues that the battle was actually a Hunnic victory: the Huns had already been leaving Gaul after a successful campaign and simply continued to do so after the battle.